boyahou/boyahou.github.io/_pages/about.md

 # Research

-My research seeks to redefine modeling for autonomy by uniting the rigor of systems and control theory with advances in modern machine learning.
-I develop data-driven representations of dynamical systems that incorporate prior structure while enabling adaptation to complex and uncertain environments.
+My research seeks to redefine modeling for autonomy by unifying modern machine learning with the rigor of systems and control theory.
+Drawing on tools from statistical learning theory, applied probability, operator theory, systems and control theory, and optimization, I develop theoretical frameworks and computational methods for data-driven representation and control of dynamical systems that learn from data and adapt to uncertain environments while remaining grounded in rigorous principles.

 - ## Monograph